 - Make sure you have skewers handy.
 You need about 6 skewers.
 I’d recommend using stainless steel skewers.
 If using bamboo skewers, soak them in water for 20 minutes before using in order to prevent them from burning.

-- Marinate the meat: In a large (1-gallon) resealable bag, combine all the marinade ingredients.
-Add the cubed sirloin and make sure it’s all well-combined.
-Seal the bag, removing any excess air, and let it marinate for maximum 3-4 hours in the fridge.
-Note: Don’t let it marinade for longer than that, or it could turn out tough and chewy (see note below).
+- Marinate the meat: In a large resealable bag, mix all the marinade ingredients until evenly combined.
+Add the cubed sirloin steak and make sure it’s all well-combined.
+Seal the bag, removing any excess air, and let it marinate for 3-4 hours in the fridge.

 - Season the veggies: In a large bowl, toss the chopped bell peppers, chopped onions, and mushrooms with Italian seasoning, garlic powder, salt (about ½ teaspoon) and a few grinds of ground black pepper.